esse-jacques-dansomon/Laravel-jobEntry/README.md

 2. Run `composer install`
 3. Run `npm install`
 4. Run `php artisan migrate`
+5. Run `npm run dev`
-5. Run `php artisan serve`
+6. Run `php artisan serve`
-6. Navigate to `localhost:8000` in your browser
+7. Navigate to `localhost:8000` in your browser
-7. Enjoy!
+8. Enjoy!

 ## Usage

+### Enterprise User
-1. Register a new user
+1. Register a new user as an enterprise on `localhost:8000/register`
-2. Login with your new user
+2. Login with your new user credentials on `localhost:8000/login`
-3. Create a new job entry
+3. Create a new job entry on `localhost:8000/job/create`
-4. View your job entry
+4. View your job entry on `localhost:8000/job`
-5. Edit your job entry
+5. Edit your job entry on `localhost:8000/job/edit`
-6. Delete your job entry
+6. View all your job entries on `localhost:8000/dashboard`
+7. Logout

+### Job Seeker User
+1. Register a new user as a job seeker on `localhost:8000/register`
+2. Login with your new user credentials on `localhost:8000/login`
+3. View all job entries on `localhost:8000/jobs`
+4. View a specific job entry on `localhost:8000/job/{id}`
+5. Apply to a job entry on `localhost:8000/job/{id}/apply`
+6. View all job entries you have applied to on `localhost:8000/dashboard`
 7. Logout

 ## Contributing